 - After ejaculation, enough sperm will remain inside the woman to fertilize an egg.
 Therefore, there is no significant advantage of one intercourse position over another.

 - Fertility treatments can increase the likelihood of getting pregnant.

-- Treatments can include lifestyle changes, supplements, surgery, medication, or assisted reproduction.
+- Treatments can include lifestyle changes, vitamins, and supplements, surgery, medication, or assisted reproduction.
 Shop Fertility Supplements Now

 Compiled using information from the following sources: